AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 ## Solution

-To activate Magento BI for Cloud Starter projects, create a Magento BI account, create an SSH key, and finally connect to your Adobe Commerce database.
+To activate Commerce Intelligence for Cloud Starter projects, create a Commerce Intelligence account, create an SSH key, and finally connect to your Adobe Commerce database.

 Follow these steps:

-1. Create your Magento BI Account:
+1. Create your Adobe Commerce Intelligence Account:

     * Log into the account.
-    * Go to **[!UICONTROL My Account]** > **[!UICONTROL My MBI Instances].
+    * Go to **[!UICONTROL My Account]** > **[!UICONTROL My MBI Instances]**.
     * Click the **[!UICONTROL Create Instance]**.
 If you do not see this button, contact your Customer Success Manager or Customer Technical Advisor.
     * Select your Cloud Starter subscription.
 If you only have a Cloud Starter subscription, this will automatically be selected.
     * Click **[!UICONTROL Continue]**.